ReDI-School/intro-java/lesson10/index.md

 Java is an object oriented language.
 This means if we build a program we normally have to work with objects and classes a lot.
 Objects are created from classes, where a class describes the properties and the behavior of an object.
 An object is a unique representation of its class.
 We as programmers also say an object is an instance of a class.

 The relationship between a class and an object is comparable to a plan for a building of an architect and the real building.
-The plan tells how the building shall look like but the building itself may have properties, which are not exactly defined by the plan: It can be located at a special locatiob, maybe the size of the rooms is different or the building has some additional features like a garage or a balcony...
+The plan tells how the building shall look like but the building itself may have properties, which are not exactly defined by the plan: It can be located at a special location, maybe the size of the rooms is different or the building has some additional features like a garage or a balcony...
 So a class is like a plan of the building and a specific realisation of this class is comparable to an object.
 But with the plan of the architect you could build several buildings at different places!

 An object represents a specific state of a class.
 So if we change an object, by calling a method on it (e.g. adding an element to an ArrayList), we change the state of the object, but the class stays the same